 India is situated in southern Asia, bordering the Arabian Sea and the Bay of Bengal.

-Bhutan has a population of 700,000; of these, 75% are Buddhist, 23% are Hindu and only 2% are Christian as well as other tribal religions.
+Bhutan has a population of 778,415of these, 74.7% are Buddhist, 22.6% are Hindu and only .5% are Christian as well as other tribal religions.
 There are 6,000 Christians, mostly of Nepali decent.
 By the grace of God, the Bible has been translated into Bhutan’s national language, Dzongkha, as well as into Nepali.
 The preservation of Bhutanese culture and religion is of high priority to its government and people.